Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 natural and organic pillows

-The way to get the best out of a warm bath is to keep the temperature from 99 to 104 degrees Fahrenheit and duration for 5-10 minutes.
+The best way to get the most out of a warm bath is to keep the temperature between 99-104 degrees Fahrenheit and the duration between 5-10 minutes.
 Use essential oils if you have dry skin.

 young woman reads a magazine in a bubble bath